ccss-sandia/antfarm-core/README.md

 see the ANTFARM (as opposed to the ANTFARM-CORE) library if you are looking for the command-line application.

-Also note that this library does not include any ANTFARM plugins.
-All plugins are located in the ANTFARM-PLUGINS project to better support the addition of new plugins by other developers without having to fork the core library.

 ## HOW IT WORKS

 At the center of the ANTFARM-CORE library is a boot-strapping and initialization